 If the Apache runtime user cannot read the password file, authentication fails with 500 and an auth provider error in the error log.

-5. Add authentication directives to the protected path in the virtual host configuration.
+5. Add the authentication directives to the matching virtual host or included site config.

 AuthType Basic